Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 Which meant the gathered archaeologists were soon treated to actual recorded footage of life in the ancient city.
 Alex’s father had worn the camera on his head and gone for a stroll.
 You could tell it was him from the height of the vantage point and the sound of his voice.

 Well, the filename too.
 And the file metadata.
 But whatever, nobody else there was likely able to read ancient Sumerian in a context like *this.* But they could definitely hear, and see.
-There would be other perspectives too---dad had confidants he’d trusted with his Great Secret.
+There would be other perspectives too - dad had confidants he’d trusted with his Great Secret.
 But for now, this was enough.
 Proof of ancient connection.

 They were immediately weak at the knees.
 There were requests to rewind, to slow-motion over particular details.
 Alex got the impression he’d just completely obliterated one man’s pet theory about something or other in less than five seconds of footage.
 And if he wasn’t careful, they were going to obliterate some *heads* in crawling over each other to get a better look.